“Born to Run”

 “What a Fool Believes,” recorded by the Doobie Brothers in 1978 for the album Minute by Minute, is closely associated with yacht rock and soft rock because of its polished sound, extended harmony, and smooth vocal delivery.
 Written by Michael McDonald and Kenny Loggins in Los Angeles, the song developed from a piano idea McDonald was developing at home, paired with a lyric concept Loggins had imagined.
 Their collaboration drew inspiration from earlier pop songwriting traditions, especially the compact, melodic craft of the Four Seasons, filtered through late-1970s studio refinement.
 Upon release, the single climbed from a modest debut on the Billboard Hot 100 to reach number one in April 1979, standing out as one of the few non-disco chart-toppers of that period.
 Its reception was affirmed by Grammy Awards for both Song of the Year and Record of the Year in 1980.

-Michael McDonald’s lead vocal sits prominently above this texture, delivering a smooth, melodic line formed by soul and pop phrasing.
+Michael McDonald’s lead vocal sits prominently above the layered instrumental texture, delivering a smooth, melodic line formed by soul and pop phrasing.
 His voice moves fluidly through the song’s harmonically dense progressions, supporting the sense that melody and harmony are interdependent rather than separate layers.
-The clean production, precise backing vocals, and careful balancing of instruments reflect an approach commonly associated with adult-oriented rock and the so-called West Coast sound, styles that later became grouped under the label yacht rock.
+The clean production, precise backing vocals, and careful balancing of instruments place the recording within a stylistic idiom commonly associated with adult-oriented rock and the so-called West Coast sound, styles later grouped under the label yacht rock.
 Yacht rock, a term popularized in the 2000s, generally refers to late-1970s and early-1980s music that favors studio clarity, refined musicianship, and relaxed grooves, often blending pop, soul, jazz harmony, and rock instrumentation.

-Soft rock overlaps closely with this category but places greater emphasis on tuneful songwriting, smooth textures, and emotional restraint.
+Soft rock overlaps closely with yacht rock but places greater emphasis on tuneful songwriting, smooth textures, and emotional restraint.
 Instead of aiming for raw intensity, soft rock prioritizes warmth, clarity, and lyrical introspection.
-“What a Fool Believes” fits comfortably within this space, using sophisticated chords and a gently propulsive rhythm to support a narrative about self-deception and emotional distance.
+“What a Fool Believes” fits comfortably within the soft rock tradition, using sophisticated chords and a gently propulsive rhythm to support a narrative about self-deception and emotional distance.